 The second reason is that, while computing $e(P)$ is $\#P$-complete \cite{BW91}, computing $H(\bar{P})$ can be done in polynomial time by solving the convex minimization problem (\ref{def-H}), as we now explain.
 When $G = \bar{G}(P)$, the stable set polytope $\STAB(G)$ has a known description in terms of linear inequalities.
 Although the number of inequalities is (in most cases) exponential, the corresponding separation problem can be solved efficiently.
 Hence (\ref{def-H}) can be solved by the ellipsoid algorithm.
 (To be precise, the ellipsoid algorithm will actually {\em approximate} the optimum of (\ref{def-H}) to any fixed precision, in polynomial time.)

 Much of this favorable behaviour is due to the perfection of $\bar{G}(P)$.
 We recall that a graph $G$ is {\sl perfect\/} if $\omega(H)=\chi(H)$ holds for every induced subgraph $H$ of $G$, where $\omega(H)$ and $\chi(H)$ denote the clique and chromatic numbers of $H$, respectively.
 If $G$ is perfect, then its complement $\bar{G}$ is also perfect~\cite{L72}.
-The comparability graph $G(P)$ of $P$ is always perfect, hence the same holds for the incomparability graph $\bar{G}(P)$ of $P$.
+It is known that the comparability graph $G(P)$ of $P$ is perfect, and therefore so is the incomparability graph $\bar{G}(P)$ of $P$.
+The latter statement is known as Dilworth's Theorem.
 The following basic result is a manifestation of convex programming duality (see for instance \cite{S95} for a proof).

 \begin{lemma} Assume $G$ is a perfect graph with vertex set $V$ and order $n$, and let $x \in \mathbb{R}^V$ and $z \in \mathbb{R}^V$ be feasible solutions to (\ref{def-H}) for $G$ and $\bar{G}$, respectively.
 Then $x$ and $z$ are optimal iff $x_v z_v = 1/n$ for all $v \in V$.
 In particular, $H(G) + H(\bar G)=\log n$. \end{lemma}